-- Automate Azure Search index updates with webhooks – shows how you can use Azure Functions, Azure Search, and webhooks in a .NET web app.
+- Searching content with Azure SearchOpens in a new window – shows how you can use Azure Functions, Azure Search, and webhooks in a .NET web app.

 In-app filtering can work well for smaller web applications and single page applications (SPAs).
 For example, if you have a smaller project (up to 100 content items) and don't need a robust search, you can cache the content from your Kentico Kontent project in your app and filter it during the app's runtime.